1901–02 Michigan State Normal Normalites men's basketball team

 The 1901–02 team went 1–0 the first and only undefeated season in school history.
 It was the first year for head coach Clayton T. Teetzel.
 The team captain was C.H.
 Ireland and the team manager was W.A.
 Whitney.
+R.C.
+Smith was elected captain for the following season's team.

 Roster

 Schedule

 EMU Media Guide has Detroit YMCA and the Detroit Free Press has Detroit College of Medicine.